-(4) The provisions of subsection (3)(a) shall not be construed as authorizing a law to make provision for excluding or expelling from Zimbabwe any person who is a citizen of Zimbabwe.
+(4) The provisions of subsection (3)(a) shall not be construed as authorising a law to make provision for excluding or expelling from Zimbabwe any person who is a citizen of Zimbabwe.

-[Subsection amended by s.
-3 of Act 5 of 2005 with effect from the 14th September, 2005.]
+[Subsection as amended by section 3 of Act 5 of 2005 - Amendment No. 17]